eskeyaar/SigmaR19---Cura-4.6.2/README.md

 Wil update to have as single machine to select different mode - Later.

 Problem - When dropping model to Mirror/Duplicate Machine, autoarrange is not working, pls move manually. -> will try to fix.

+To fix :
+1.Fix for Cura 4.8 Slicing Bug.
+2.Autoarrange for Mirror/Duplication Mode.